brylie/esl-lessons/lessons/nature/lesson.md

    - Definition: A vacation home typically by a lake where Finns spend summer
    - Example: Many Finns spend their weekends at a summer cottage by the lake.
    - *Monet suomalaiset viettävät viikonloppunsa kesämökillä järven rannalla.*

+3. **Northern lights** (revontulet)
+   - Definition: Colorful lights visible in the northern sky
+   - Example: We stayed up all night to watch the northern lights dance across the sky.
+   - *Valvoimme koko yön katsellaksemme revontulia tanssimassa taivaalla.*

+4. **Midnight sun** (keskiyön aurinko)
+   - Definition: When the sun is visible at midnight during summer in northern Finland
+   - Example: It's strange to experience the midnight sun when you can read a book outside at 1 AM.
+   - *On outoa kokea keskiyön aurinko, kun voi lukea kirjaa ulkona kello 1 yöllä.*

+5. **Earth Day** (Maan päivä)
+   - Definition: An annual event to demonstrate support for environmental protection
+   - Example: On Earth Day, many communities organize clean-up activities.
+   - *Maan päivänä monet yhteisöt järjestävät siivousaktiviteetteja.*

+### Nature Conservation

+1. **Nature conservation** (luonnonsuojelu)
+   - Definition: The practice of protecting natural areas and wildlife
+   - Example: Finland has a long tradition of nature conservation.
+   - *Suomella on pitkä perinne luonnonsuojelussa.*

+2. **Nature reserve** (luonnonsuojelualue)
+   - Definition: A protected area for the conservation of wildlife and natural resources
+   - Example: No hunting or logging is allowed in the nature reserve.
+   - *Luonnonsuojelualueella metsästys ja hakkuut ovat kiellettyjä.*

+3. **Nature trail** (luontopolku)
+   - Definition: A path through natural areas for walking and exploring
+   - Example: The nature trail had informational signs about local plants and animals.
+   - *Luontopolulla oli opastauluja paikallisista kasveista ja eläimistä.*

 ## Discussion Questions